Seventeenth-Century Theories of Consciousness

 - –––, 1994.
 “Leibniz and the Concept of Apperception,” Archiv für Geschichte der Philosophie, 76: 195–209.

 - –––, 2011.
 The Early Modern Subject: Self-Consciousness and Personal Identity from Descartes to Hume, Oxford: Oxford University Press.

 - Weinberg, Shelley, 2016.
 Consciousness in Locke, Oxford: Oxford University Press.

 - –––, 2008.
 “The Coherence of Consciousness in Locke’s ‘Essay’,” History of Philosophy Quarterly, 25: 21–39.

 - Wilson, Margaret Dauler, 1999a, “Confused Versus Distinct Perception in Leibniz: Consciousness, Representation, and God’s Mind,” in Ideas and Mechanism: Essays on Early Modern Philosophy, 336–52.
 Princeton, NJ: Princeton University Press.

 - –––, 1999b.
 “Objects, Ideas, And ”Minds“: Comments on Spinoza’s Theory of Mind,” in Ideas and Mechanism: Essays on Early Modern Philosophy, Princeton, NJ: Princeton University Press, 126–40.

 - –––, 1978.
 Descartes, London: Routledge.

-I'd like to thank Alison Simmons and Samuel Newlands for their helpful suggestions on the Descartes and Spinoza sections respectively.
-I'd also like to recognize my research assistant, Rose Bouboushian, for her excellent research support.
+I would like to thank Alison Simmons and Samuel Newlands for their helpful suggestions on the Descartes and Spinoza sections respectively.